Exhibition successfully launched, will continue until early September 2017. Don’t miss it!

 There was a great deal of conversation as people enjoyed some Lebanese food, savoury and sweet.

-The exhibition will remain at the Commissariat for approximately three months so if you missed the launch, it is still possible catch the exhibition.
+The exhibition will remain at the Commissariat until the beginning of September 2017, so if you missed the launch, it is still possible catch the exhibition.

 The ALHS would like to express its appreciation to the RHSQ for curating and hosting the exhibition and to all those who contributed to exhibition and to making the launch such a success.